 Tours of the ice fields and glaciers leave from the capital city of Reykjavik, which is usually visited by a number of cruise lines.
-Once you get to the ice, exploration includes hikes, snow mobile rides and jeep adventures.
+Once you get to the ice, exploration includes hikes, snowmobile rides, and jeep adventures.
+Car rental in Iceland is also a popular way to travel.
 The following are some of the best glacier destinations you should visit when you take a glacier cruise to Iceland.

 This is Iceland’s second biggest glacier with two active volcanoes.
 The name Langjokull means “long glacier” and it is derived from the elongated shape of the glacier.
 This glacier is located in the West of the Icelandic highlands and it is clearly visible from Geysir.